rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 Given this context, here are a few reasons why we decided to switch, (paraphrasing):

 * Sprockets is too slow, i.e., in development, we don't want to run JavaScript compilation through our Rails process
-* We want to adopt ES6 sytax and [Sprockets support for ES6 is experimental](https://github.com/TannerRogalsky/sprockets-es6#sprockets-es6)
+* We want to adopt ES6 syntax and [Sprockets support for ES6 is experimental](https://github.com/TannerRogalsky/sprockets-es6#sprockets-es6)
 * We wanted improved development and deployment features not available in Sprockets or without extra effort, i.e., modularity, tree-shaking, live-reload, configurable source-maps, etc.

 Though there are number of JavaScript tools that we could have chosen instead Webpack, our decision here was pretty simple.
 As a team policy, we aim to stick with Rails conventions where possible.
 Given the official support in Rails and the general momentum in the Webpack community, this was the appropriate choice for our team.

 ## Webpack, the Rails Way

-There's an official Rails gem for bundling JavaScript with Webpack and it's called [Webpacker](https://github.com/rails/webpacker).
+[Webpacker](https://github.com/rails/webpacker) is the official Rails gem for integrating Webpack with Rails.
 [Guarav Tiwari](https://medium.com/@gauravtiwari) wrote a [detailed introduction to Webpacker here](https://medium.com/statuscode/introducing-webpacker-7136d66cddfb).

 Why does Webpacker exist?

 First, Webpacker helps make Webpack *Rails-friendly*.
 Webpack is powerful tool built to be extremely flexible.
-As a consequence, it is fairly complex to configure from scratch.
-This makes Webpack a somewhat odd choice for Rails, which promotes *convention over configuration*.
+As a consequence, it is fairly complex to configure from scratch making it somewhat of an odd choice for Rails, which promotes *convention over configuration*.
 Webpacker fills the gap.
-The Webpacker gem introduces some conventions and abstracts away a default configuration to make it easier to get up-and-running with, for example, out-of-the-box ES6 syntax support through Webpack.
+The gem introduces some conventions and abstracts away a default configuration to make it easier to get up-and-running with, for example, out-of-the-box ES6 syntax support through Webpack.

-Also, Webpacker helps form the bridge between the Webpack build and the Rails application.
+Also, Webpacker helps form the bridge between the Webpack build output and the Rails application.
 Rails needs to be able to render `<script>` tags for Webpack assets in views.
 Webpacker provides helpers, including `javascript_pack_tag`, to point to these assets.

 By Webpacker convention, Webpack will build JavaScript from source files located in `app/javascript` (a new addition to the traditional Rails layout) along with `node_modules` installed via `yarn`.
 To determine what dependencies to build, Webpack is configured by Webpacker to treat each file in `app/javascript/packs` as a separate [entry](https://webpack.js.org/concepts/#entry) point.
 Entries in Webpack are analagous to `app/assets/javascripts/application.js` in Sprockets, along with any JavaScript file appended to the Rails configuration for asset precompilation.